lchll/imluca/README.md

 At the same time, I was passionately about studying subjects like literature, psychology and sociology.
 Moreover, I started writing on a personal blog, that was initially an IT blog.

-For a period of time I didn’t really study any developing expect in school, all I actually did was apply my existing skills to elementary tasks such as looping statements or arrays.
+For a period of time I didn’t really study any developing, all I actually did was apply my existing skills to elementary tasks in my school, such as looping statements or arrays.

 However, I was trying to develop an App or a Website could change my life.
 I have long dreamt of me in the start-up world, and I have also tried to make that dream come true.